jancee/Hazard-Response-Mission-Pack/node-red-flows/functional-nodes/README.md

 | Virtual Device | Basecamp | A virtual device node for presenting possible scenarios of a 7-in-1 weather station, with community contributions expected. | ·[JSON](./subflow/7in1-weather-station.json) <br/> ·Doc |
 | Virtual Device | Basecamp | A virtual device node for presenting possible scenarios of a power system sensor, with community contributions expected. | ·[JSON](./subflow/power-system-sensor.json) <br/> ·Doc |

+> ❤️ Looking forward to more contributors to create useful subflows.

 ## Contributions